 Survive and Thrive this Month.

 P.S.
 Has the Time Come for Defensive Stocks to Drive the Market?

 “Valuation concerns have already crept into the market, some investors said, as defensive stocks that tend to post lower growth than companies like Amazon and Facebook have outperformed,” reports the WSJ.
 “The top five performing S&P 500 sectors the past three months are all defensive, Bank of America Merrill Lynch said in a recent note, including consumer staples, utilities and health care.”

-Defensive stocks tend to be the ones paying dividends, and dividends are the backbone supporting the recent strength in our Retirement Compounders®.
+Defensive stocks tend to be the ones paying dividends, and dividends are the backbone supporting our Retirement Compounders®.

 Let the good times roll?
 Great lyrics from the Cars but it’s a song I can’t get out of my head thinking about the money piling up by the truckload at Vanguard’s back door.
 We’re talking nearly $300 billion in the first nine months of this year alone.
 All of that money unloaded and stacked up with the rest of the $4.7 trillion at the firm.
 That’s a lot of confidence in one company.
 And maybe Vanguard deserves it thanks to the tireless work of founder Jack Bogle on the power of low cost index investing.
 But where is all that money going?

 As I’ve stated in my piece on balanced funds, I believe high powered money, unfortunately, is crowding out the retirement investor like you.
 You are the investor I’m writing to, not the huge foundations, pensions, or trusts, that have their own armies of advisors who probably look at Vanguard as just a piece of their massive wealth preserving puzzle.